adithya2424/EmbeddedEdgeAI/README.md

 For more information about the course and its materials, please visit [MIT 6.5940 EfficientML.ai Fall 2023](https://hanlab.mit.edu/courses/2023-fall-65940) or the course's direct link if available.

+## Final Remarks

+Crafted with love ❤️ and passion for the Embedded Edge AI.
+Let's innovate together! 🚀✨